apacheignite/documentation/data-grid/eviction-policies-20.md

   "title": "On-heap Cache Eviction Policies"
 }
 [/block]
+[Page Memory](doc:page-memory) allows storing hot cache entries in Java heap if [on-heap caching](https://apacheignite.readme.io/docs/page-memory#section-on-heap-caching) feature is enabled via `CacheConfiguration.setOnheapCacheEnabled(...)`.
+Once the on-heap cache is turned on you might need to manage its grows and to do that use one of cache entries eviction policies described below.

 Eviction policies control the maximum number of elements that can be stored in a cache on-heap memory.
-Whenever maximum on-heap cache size is reached, entries are evicted into [off-heap space](doc:off-heap-memory), if one is enabled.
+Whenever maximum on-heap cache size is reached, entries are evicted from Java heap.

 Some eviction policies support batch eviction and eviction by memory size limit.
 If batch eviction is enabled than eviction starts when cache size becomes `batchSize` elements greater than the maximum cache size.
 In this cases `batchSize` entries will be evicted.
 If eviction by memory size limit is enabled then eviction starts when size of cache entries in bytes becomes greater than the maximum memory size.
 [block:callout]